egraphs-good/egglog-python/docs/reference/contributing.md

 uv sync --all-extras
 ```

-Anytime you change the rust code, you can run `uv sync` to recompile the rust code.
+Anytime you change the rust code, you can run `uv sync --reinstall-package egglog --all-extras` to force recompiling the rust code.

 If you would like to download a new version of the visualizer source, run `make clean; make`.
 This will download
 the most recent released version from the github actions artifact in the [egraph-visualizer](https://github.com/egraphs-good/egraph-visualizer) repo.
 It is checked in because it's a pain to get cargo to include only one git ignored file while ignoring the rest of the files that were ignored.